JaviLorbada/JLXcode-Snippets/README.md

 ## Credits:

 Thanks to [@mneorr](https://github.com/mneorr) and his project [snippie](https://github.com/mneorr/snippie) in order to generate the cheatsheet and the readable_snippets folder.

+## License:

+All the snippets are released under a [MIT-License](http://opensource.org/licenses/MIT).
+See [License](https://github.com/JaviLorbada/JLXcode-Snippets/blob/master/LICENSE) file for more info.

 ## Contact: